SoftwareGuy/ENet-CSharp/README.md

 Credits
 -------
+- Coburn
 - c6burns
-- SoftwareGuy (Coburn)
+- Katori
-- The Mirror development and follower crew
+- Mirror Team & Discord Members

 Some thanks to:
-- FSE
-- NX
+- FSE (actually a helpful person when he's in a good mood)
+- NX (well, he had the original ENet-CSharp repo I manually forked)

+Psst...
+If you want to know what started this repository, go [read my blog post](https://www.coburnsdomain.com/2019/03/getting-blocked-from-an-upstream-github-repo-nx-edition) as it'll detail the whole show.
+It's a good read.